 Like so many STIs, chlamydia is spread through body fluids during vaginal, oral, or anal sex.
 Condoms will give some protection against chlamydia, but even with condoms there is the risk that you can become infected.
 Even if you're having oral sex you can be infected by chlamydia if your partner is infected.

 When you have sex, protected or unprotected, you are taking a huge risk!
-At present there is a growing problem with sexually transmitted infections.
-In fact the Center for Disease Control, as of 2013, has declared that the United States is at the epidemic level.
+At present the Center for Disease Control, as of 2013, has declared that the United States is at the epidemic level.

 Here are some of the facts about sexually transmitted infections and/or diseases: